kensanata/just-halberds/2d6-Math.md

 Now, let's count how often the various sums show up.
 I like how the numbers form diagonal "lines".
 Check out 7, for example: from the bottom left to the top right.
-Anyway, here are the counts:
+Anyway, here are the occurrences:

 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:--:|:--:|:--:|